Setubal Lisbon, Portugal Travel Guide

 Taxis and ride-sharing services offer convenient, on-demand transport in Setúbal, specifically for direct routes or when carrying luggage.

-Competitive alternative, often cheaper fares, in-app payment.
+Competitive alternative, often lower fares, in-app payment.

 Readily available for convenient onward transport.